 Hendry Ranch has been owned by the Hendry family since 1939; this is historical as far as Napa vineyard families are concerned but then consider that there has been a vineyard on site since 1859 – planted by winemakers and brothers Frederick and John Sigrist.
 This site is one of Napa Valley’s earlier commercial vineyards (considering George Yount planted the first ever vineyards in the Napa Valley in the winter of 1838/1839).
 The property has a fascinating viticultural history and in the ensuing years became one of Napa’s largest vineyard plantings (and later home to the Sigrist Bros Winery).
-Unfortunately by the late 1880’s and into the 1890’s Phylloxera destroyed the vines.
+In the early 1880s this property was owned by John Buhman (long time family whose heirs still reside in the valley: reference Buhman Estate Vineyards) and fellow German, George Barth.

-George W. Hendry was an agronomy professor and taught at both the University of California Berkeley and at Davis.
+Fast forward decades; George W. Hendry was an agronomy professor and taught at both the University of California Berkeley and at Davis.
 He was a man of many talents and interests including agriculture, photography, travel and history.
 He traveled the world in the 1920’s studying and then documenting numerous agricultural practices.
-Later he studied the plant materials embedded in old California Spanish style adobe buildings – documenting early varieties of wheat and wheat pests in California.
+Later he studied the plant materials embedded in adobe bricks in old California Spanish style buildings – documenting early varieties of wheat and wheat pests in California.

 Tours + Tastings